flowor/RA-Swap-Tool/README.md

 # RA Swap Tool
 Resident assistant duty day swap tool.

-The RA swap tool makes the process of requesting a swap and getting it approved much eaiser.
+The RA swap tool makes the process of requesting a swap and getting it approved more organized.
 It uses Google Apps Script to integrate with Google Forms, Sheets, and Gmail, in order to:

 1. Collect swap request
 2. Store the request in a spreadsheet